 - 5.2 Hemel Hempstead is the Borough's principal town centre, with smaller secondary town centres in Berkhamsted and Tring.
-Policy CS4 sets out the types of uses acceptable in town centres, whilst the Place Strategies establish specific requirements for each area. - 5.3 The approach to town centre planning within Dacorum has historically focussed on the retention of shops (A1 uses).
+Policy CS4 (The Towns and Large Villages) sets out the types of uses acceptable in town centres, whilst the Place Strategies in the Core Strategy and this document establish specific requirements for each area. - 5.3 The approach to town centre planning within Dacorum has historically focused on the retention of shops (A1 uses).
 In recognition of the wider social and leisure role now played by town centres, and in response to the rise in internet shopping, a more flexible approach is appropriate.
 This supports an increase in overall footfall and will enhance the vitality and viability of these areas.
-This policy approach will be supported by appropriate improvements to the public realm. - 5.4 The Hemel Hempstead Place Strategy includes a vision for the town centre and sets out development opportunities for seven different town centre character zones.
+This policy approach will be supported by appropriate improvements to the public realm. - 5.4 The Hemel Hempstead Place Strategy in the Core Strategy includes a vision for the town centre and sets out development opportunities for seven different town centre character zones.
 It also includes a policy for new development in Hemel Hempstead Town Centre (Policy CS33).
-The Hemel Hempstead Town Centre Master Plan12 provides further policy advice; setting out an overarching direction for the future of the whole town centre and giving detailed guidance for each character zone (see Core Strategy Figures 17). - 5.5 The Gade Zone is expected to undergo the most significant change, with large scale redevelopment proposed at the northern end (see Mixed Use Proposal MU/1), a leisure development on Market Square (see leisure proposal L/1) and the relocation of the bus station from Waterhouse Street to the Marlowes and Bridge Street (see transport proposal T/2 in section 4).
-A Planning Statement provides detailed guidance for this zone13.
+The Hemel Hempstead Town Centre Master Plan13 provides further policy advice; setting out an overarching direction for the future of the whole town centre and giving detailed guidance for each character zone (see Core Strategy Figures 17 & 21). - 5.5 The Gade Zone is expected to undergo the most significant change, with large scale redevelopment proposed at the northern end (see Mixed Use Proposal MU/1), a leisure development on Market Square (see Leisure Proposal L/1) and the now completed relocation of the bus station from Waterhouse Street to the Marlowes and Bridge Street (see Transport

-12 Prepared by Dacorum Borough Council and adopted as a Supplementary Planning Document (SPD) in September 2013.
+13 Prepared by Dacorum Borough Council and adopted as a Supplementary Planning Document (SPD) in September 2013.